IlyaFinagentov/AiohttpTest/README.md

 Containers will be initialized with table "api_response".

 Next create virtual env with:
-  python -m venv venv
+- python -m venv venv

 And activate it:
-  source venv/bin/activate
+- source venv/bin/activate

 Install requirements:

-  pip install -r requirements.txt
+- pip install -r requirements.txt

-change directory to "client" and run: python client.py 5000
+change directory to "client" and run:
+- python client.py 5000

-5000 - number of requests to server
+where "5000" - number of requests to server